linkunfa/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm845/README.md

 #### Flash in UBOOT

-* User can program bootloader or openbmc image in u-boot.
+* User can program bootloader(image-u-boot) and openbmc image(image-bmc) by u-boot command.
+* If you are using Red EVB board:
-* Because the flash 0 size of EVB is smaller than the openbmc image, so the full openbmc image will be programmed to EVB flash 1.
+  - The flash 0 size is 4MB, you should program openbmc image to flash 1.
-* Therefore, the openbmc is booted from flash 1.
+* If you are using Blue EVB board:
+  - The flash 0 size is 128MB, you can leave all images at flash 0.

 1. Setting up:
 * Power on your EVB and stop BMC at u-boot stage.